vantage6/vantage6-workshop/episodes/chap6_setup_node.md

 ?
 Enter unique label for the database: default
 ?
 Database URI: ***/data_node1.csv
 ?
 Database type: csv
 ?
 Do you want to add a database?
-Yes
-?
-Enter unique label for the database: age
-?
-Database URI: ***/data_node1_age.csv
-?
-Database type: csv
-?
-Do you want to add a database?
 No
 ?
 Do you want to connect to a VPN server?
 No
 ?
 Do you want to add limit the algorithms allowed to run on your node?
 This should always be done for production scenarios.
 No